Blogging

 Axis Bank - private sector bank of india

-Axis Bank was established in 1994, and its head office is in Mumbai.
+Axis Bank was established in 1993, and its head office is in Mumbai.
 This bank has branches in 11 countries, including Singapore, Shanghai, Dubai, Colombo, Hong Kong, and Gift City-IBU.
 It is the third-largest private-sector bank in the country.
 Axis Bank’s name will be omitted from the list of private banks in India in 2022.
 Axis Bank has the most ATMs in the country, followed by ICICI and HDFC.
-The country has over 10,990 ATMs, 4533 working capital recyclers, and 4,758 branches.
+The country has over 13,941 ATMs and 5,876 branches.

 3. ICICI Bank